On Structured Filtering-Clustering: Global Error Bound and Optimal First-Order Algorithms: Related Work

-Another line of related work focuses on first-order primal-dual optimization methods for convex-concave saddle-point problems \citep[see, for instance,][and the references therein]{Chen-1997-Convergence, Palaniappan-2016-Stochastic, Wang-2017-Exploiting, Zhang-2017-Stochastic, Du-2018-Linear}.
-Working in a continuous-time setting,~\citet{Cherukuri-2017-Saddle} obtained a convergence result under mild conditions but without any results for the rate.
-For the discrete-time dynamics, some recent work has assumed either a strongly convex-concave structure~\cite{Chen-1997-Convergence, Palaniappan-2016-Stochastic} or a full column rank of the coupling matrix~\cite{Du-2018-Linear}, together with efficient proximal mappings for non-smooth terms.
-Unfortunately, however, these assumptions are not satisfied by the filtering-clustering problems.
-Another interesting approach has constructed a potential function which decreases at a linear rate~\cite{Wang-2017-Exploiting, Zhang-2017-Stochastic}; however, this function heavily relies on the proximal mapping and can not be used for analyzing filtering-clustering problems.
+Another line of relevant work focuses on first-order primal-dual optimization algorithms for convex-concave saddle-point problems; see, e.g.,~\citet{Chen-1997-Convergence, Palaniappan-2016-Stochastic, Wang-2017-Exploiting, Zhang-2017-Stochastic} and the references therein.
+More specifically, some works have derived the linear convergence results if the model is associated with either a strongly convex-concave structure~\citep{Chen-1997-Convergence, Palaniappan-2016-Stochastic}, together with efficient computed proximal mappings for nonsmooth terms.
+Nevertheless, these assumptions are not satisfied by the filtering-clustering models in Eq.~\eqref{prob:main}.
+An alternative way to establish the linear convergence of first-order primal-dual optimization algorithms is based on the construction of a potential function which decreases at a linear rate~\citep{Wang-2017-Exploiting, Zhang-2017-Stochastic}; however, it remains open how to construct such function for the filtering-clustering models.
+In addition, our algorithm is an inexact first-order primal-dual algorithm and thus resembles a generic inexact proximal algorithms~\citep{Schmidt-2011-Convergence}.
+However, their analysis is conducted under strong convexity and can not be extended to the filtering-clustering models.